zhouemily/SummerInternship2018/tigergraph-multithread-post/README.md

  ```
 ## Compile and run
   You can use either javac or your own IDE.
 I used [Bluej](https://www.bluej.org/) for this project.
   The main TGMultiThreadRunner class expects 1 argument that is the name of the configuration file which is in json format.
 Please see the config.json file as example.
-  You can change the number of threads when start TGMultiThreadRunner and after each run the benchmark number will be written to file benchmark.csv.
+The number of threads can be configured in the configuration file and after each run the benchmark number will be written to file benchmark.csv.